-Cloud Testing is a means of testing cloud-based applications that use resources found in the cloud.
+Cloud Testing is a means of testing cloud-based applications using resources provided by the cloud.
 By resources, we mean any element (hardware, software, and infrastructure) necessary to carry out the tests.
-Cloud testing provides an end-to-end solution that transforms the way testing is done and can help an organization boost its competitiveness by reducing the cost of testing without negatively impacting mission-critical production applications.
-By leveraging a cloud computing solution for testing, organizations can shorten provisioning time because the cloud enables provisioning of test servers on demand.
-This helps ensure unused servers are not sitting idle.
-Generally, more than 80% of the validation processes are repetitive, with testers performing same testing steps manually in each new build.
+Cloud testing provides an end-to-end solution that transforms the way testing is done and can help an organization gain competitiveness by reducing the cost of testing without impacting mission-critical applications.
+By leveraging cloud computing services for testing, organizations can shorten the provisioning time because the cloud enables provisioning of test servers on demand.
+This ensures unused servers are not sitting idle.
+Generally, more than 80% of the validation processes are repetitive, with testers performing the same testing steps manually in each new build.

-The reason for the popularity of Selenium can mainly be attributed to the flexibility and perfection achieved through the tools it offers.
-It is compatible with a wide variety of browsers and offers great flexibility to write text scripts as well.
-Furthermore, Selenium provides robust support to a variety of programming languages, including C#, Java, Python, and Ruby.
-Even just a basic knowledge of any of this language is enough to work with Selenium.
-Here below we would have a look at the key benefits of the tool.
+Selenium is among the popular cloud testing tools because it enables flexibility and perfection.
+It is compatible with a wide variety of browsers and offers great flexibility to write test scripts.
+Selenium provides robust support to a variety of programming languages including C#, Java, Python, and Ruby.
+Even with the basic knowledge of any of this language is enough to work with Selenium.

-- Language: Supports many languages like Java, Ruby, and Python and C #
+- Language: Supports many languages like Java, Ruby, Python, and C#

-- Browser: Supports multiple browsers like IE, Mozilla, Opera, Chrome, and Safari so can be used for cross-browser testing and can be integrated easily to the newly launched browser
+- Browser: Supports multiple browsers like IE, Mozilla, Opera, Chrome, and Safari – which supports cross-browser testing and can be easily integrated into the newly launched browser

-- Framework: Supports multiple frameworks like Junit, TestNG, Bromine, Nunit, Rspec which make the automation more robust and can developed own framework
+- Framework: Supports multiple frameworks like Junit, TestNG, Bromine, Nunit, Rspec which make the automation more robust and can develop its own framework

 - Operating System: Supports multiple operating systems like Windows, Mac, Linux

-Automation framework is a strategy for the automation, it provides the structured way for the automation for obtaining the quality work with quantity and effectiveness.
-There are many predefined frameworks in Selenium like JUnit, TestNG, NUnit etc.
+The automation framework is a strategy for automation.
+It provides a structured way of obtaining quality work with quantity and effectiveness.
+There are many predefined frameworks in Selenium like JUnit, TestNG, NUnit, etc.

-VOLANSYS has carried out comprehensive analysis on different Selenium automation framework and found that none of them offered a complete benefit.
-Hence, VOLANSYS has developed a Data-Driven Framework for an end to end solution for cloud automation testing.
+VOLANSYS has carried out a comprehensive analysis of different Selenium automation frameworks and found that none of them offered a complete benefit.
+Hence, VOLANSYS has developed a Data-Driven Framework to provide an end to end solution for cloud automation testing.

 VOLANSYS Selenium Data Driven Framework is an implementation of function modularization and abstraction layer.
-It’s an excel based automation framework.
-It has 3 layers:
+It’s an excel based automation framework that consists of 3 layers:

 - External Layer (Test Case Layer)

-- Application Function Layer ( It consists application-related functions)
+- Application Function Layer ( It consists of application-related functions)

-- Framework Layer (It consists core framework functions)
+- Framework Layer (It consists of core framework functions)

-In VSDDF, all the test cases will reside in the external layer and call the function from Application Function Layer and it will invoke framework layer function.
-This framework is an excel based and all test cases and test data will reside in single excel file which makes this framework easier to manage it.
-The user can choose test cases which they want to execute it from Excel file and also can provide their test data into this excel.
+In VSDDF, all the test cases will reside in the external layer and call the function from Application Function Layer and it will invoke the framework layer function.
+This framework is excel based and all test cases and test data will reside in a single excel file which makes this framework easier to manage.
+The user can choose test cases that they want to execute from Excel file and can provide their test data into this excel.

-In VSDDF, we have kept all object repository to property file which can be read at the run time so it makes easy to maintain element locators.
+In VSDDF, we have kept all object repositories to property files which can be read at the runtime so it’s easy to maintain element locators.
 Similarly, there is a property file for configuration related data.

-- VSDDF is a maven based framework so the user does not worry about dependency management
+- VSDDF is a maven based framework so the user need not worry about dependency management

 - Execution can be triggered at one click either from Jenkins/locally